c-hartmann/.local-bin/README.md

 # .local-bin

-a collection of my own more or less usefull scripts or bash functions used for daily business
+a collection of my own more or less usefull scripts or bash functions used in daily business

+some is work in progress